Ford Taunus V4 engine: 1.7

-Also, some DKW Munga, a Jeep like vehicle used in the German army were retrofitted with this Ford V4, to replace its standard two-stroke engine.
+Some DKW Munga, a Jeep-like vehicle used by the German army, were retrofitted with the Taunus V4 to replace its original two-stroke engine.

 Since the Saab 96 was used for rallying it was also tuned.
 In the rally versions it was bored and stroked to 1815 and 1933 cc giving around 150 hp in the naturally aspirated version and 200 hp DIN at 7000 rpm in the Saab 96 RC Turbo version, doing 0 to 100 km/h in five seconds.
 SAAB also tuned the engine to 240 hp.